lillo/compiler-course-unipi/README.md

 ## Learning objectives

 After completing the course, students will have
-* Known the basics of the functional programming language OCaml
+* Known the basics of the functional programming language OCaml;
-* Implemented parsers using state-of-the-art parsers generators
+* Implemented parsers using state-of-the-art parsers generators;
-* Designed and implemented semantic analyses for a functional and an imperative languages
+* Designed and implemented semantic analyses for a functional and an imperative languages;
-* Used the LLVM toolchain for generating and optimize code
+* Used the LLVM toolchain for generating and optimize code;
 * Had some fun along the way! :smile:

 ## Program of the course

 * Introduction to functional programming and to OCaml language;
 * Lexing and parsing using `ocamllex` and `menhir`;
-* Semantic analysis implementation: type checking and control-flow analysis;
+* Semantic analysis implementation: type checking, scope management, control-flow analysis;
 * Introduction to LLVM infrastructure and LLVM intermediate language;
 * Code generation.